 2. Burnout

 Burnout is an emotional and physical state of exhaustion often caused by prolonged stress.
 While it can arise from various sources, it frequently stems from a lack of boundaries at work or in personal relationships.
 When you find it challenging to disconnect from work or feel constantly obligated to meet others' needs at the expense of your own, burnout can set in.
-Recognizing this sign early can help you reclaim your energy – it may mean learning to say no to extra responsibilities or taking time for self-care without guilt.
+Burnout can take shape as anger, disinterest, lack of motivation, and physical unease.

 3. Resentment